Questions about PSJP

 -

-Do I have to be vaccinated against COVID-19 to participate in PSJP for the summer of 2024?
+Do I have to be vaccinated against COVID-19 to participate in PSJP for the summer of 2025?

 -

 While Princeton University no longer requires visitors living in dorms to be fully vaccinated against COVID-19 as of now, we encourage families to consider whether vaccination is a good fit for their student.
 Students will live in dorms and travel with people from all over the country as the different variants of the virus continue to spread.
-You may review the University's most updated visitor policy here.
+You may review the University's most updated visitor policy.

 -